nomemory/java-bean-validation-extension/README.md

-# java-bean-validation-extension (JVBE)
+# java-bean-validation-extension (JBVE)

-*JVBE* (aka Java Bean Validation Extension) is a small utils library that extends the [Java Bean Validation Specification](http://beanvalidation.org) with additional @Annotations.
+*JBVE* (Java Bean Validation Extension) is a small utils library that extends the [Java Bean Validation Specification](http://beanvalidation.org) with additional @Annotations.

 If you are not familiar with JSR-380 (or the Java Bean Validation Specification) please follow [this nice tutorial](http://www.baeldung.com/javax-validation) first.